-- subtle or persistent pressure for sexual activity; - unwelcome touching of a sexual nature or impeding or blocking movements; - requesting or demanding sexual favors concerning employment, academic activities or other activities; - unwelcome communications (verbal, written, electronic, etc.) of a sexual nature; - failure to accept the termination of a consensual relationship with repeated and persistent requests and behavior; - engaging in visual conduct such as leering or making sexual gestures; - displaying sexually suggestive or degrading objects, pictures, cartoons, posters; - distributing sexually suggestive, pornographic or obscene material; - making derogatory comments on the basis of sex; sexual propositions; sexually explicit jokes or jokes concerning gender-specific traits or sexual preference; - making sexually explicit comments about an individual's body or clothing; comments about an individual's sexual desirability; or using sexually degrading words to describe an individual; and - engaging in verbal or written slurs, degrading or negative stereotyping.
+- requesting or demanding sexual favors concerning employment, academic activities or other activities; - unwelcome communications (verbal, written, electronic, etc.) of a sexual nature; - failure to accept the termination of a consensual relationship with repeated and persistent requests and behavior; - engaging in visual conduct such as leering or making sexual gestures; - displaying sexually suggestive or degrading objects, pictures, cartoons, posters; - distributing sexually suggestive, pornographic or obscene material; - making derogatory comments on the basis of sex; sexual propositions; sexually explicit jokes or jokes concerning gender-specific traits or sexual preference; - making sexually explicit comments about an individual's body or clothing; comments about an individual's sexual desirability; or using sexually degrading words to describe an individual; and - > engaging in verbal or written slurs, degrading or negative stereotyping.

 To make a determination of whether sex-based harassment violates this Policy, the University will consider the severity, persistence or pervasiveness of the sex-based harassment.
 The more severe the sex-based harassment, the less need there is to show a repetitive series of incidents.
 A single instance of sex-based harassment may be sufficient to constitute University Category sexual harassment.
-Likewise, a series of incidents may be sufficient even if each instance of the Sex-Based Misconduct is not particularly severe.
+Likewise, a series of incidents may be sufficient even if each instance of the Sex- Based Misconduct is not particularly severe.